 Figure 5‑8 Star plot

 In this type of chart each variable is plotted in a separate direction, with the length of the star arm being proportional to the variable magnitude.
-Each mapped region will have an individual star plot, which can be mapped as an overlay onto a classified base map to provide a start plot map.
+Each mapped region will have an individual star plot, which can be mapped as an overlay onto a classified base map to provide a star plot map.

 Extensions to a number of these techniques to the spatio-temporal domain (ESTDA) have recently been made available in a number of software packages.
 These include: the STARS open source project; BioMedware’s (commercial) Space-time Intelligence System (STIS/SPACESTAT); and the National Cancer Institute’s (NCI) SaTScan software, available free of charge, from www.satscan.org/.
 The NCI’s GIS website (gis.cancer.gov/) is an excellent source of information and guidance as regards the mapping and analysis of epidemiological datasets.
-In conjunction with the NCI the GeoVista team at Penn State University have recently developed ESTAT, their Exploratory Spatio-Temporal Analysis Toolkit, a Java-based implementation of several of the ESDA tools provided within GeoVista augmented by linked time-series plots.
+In conjunction with the NCI the GeoVista team at Penn State University have developed ESTAT, their Exploratory Spatio-Temporal Analysis Toolkit, a Java-based implementation of several of the ESDA tools provided within GeoVista augmented by linked time-series plots.
 The latter are similar in format to the PCP display, but with the horizontal axis providing fixed time periods (e.g. years) and the data plotted being a single variable, e.g. the morbidity rate for a particular form of cancer.
 Individual lines again correspond to the spatial entities (e.g. counties, states).

 •peculiarities of the data can be revealed and an appreciation obtained as to how the data should be further processed (e.g. filtered, transformed, split, combined, …)